SPEECH RECOGNITION IN THE INTERPRETING WORKSTATION

-What if InterpretBank could automatically prompt you - while you are interpreting - with the translations of the specialized terminology used at the conference, with numbers, abbreviations and places, without the need to perform any search?
-This is becoming reality now!
-Through the integration of Automatic Speech Recognition (ASR), InterpretBank (Windows only) will be able to boost your interpreting quality, helping you with some difficult aspects of the interpreting process, namely terminology, numbers and proper names.
+What if a computer-assisted interpreting tool tool could automatically prompt you - while you are interpreting - with the specialized terminology used at the conference, as well as with numbers, abbreviations, places, etc. without the need to perform any search?
+At the University of Mainz we are making this dream reality.
+Through the integration of Automatic Speech Recognition (ASR), InterpretBank is able to boost your interpreting quality, helping you with some difficult aspects of the interpreting process, namely terminology and numbers.

 We have developed this experimental feature with simultaneous interpreters in mind, but it can be used also for other kinds of interpretation, for example in a Remote Interpreting setting.
 The incredible advancements in ASR technology that we have seen in the last couple of years have boosted the word rate precision to unprecedented values.
 Nowadays training is no more needed to reach high precision values, and the systems are getting more tolerant to signal noise, accents, etc. This is starting to make ASR feasible for the use in the interpreting setting.
 Of course, ASR is still not perfect, and there are situations as it still doesn't work the way we would like, for example with uncommon accents or too many people talking at the same time.
-However, in a classic interpreting setting the quality is already very good (see the following paper for some tests) the quality is expected to keep on increasing in the years to come.
-InterpretBank with speech-recognition will therefore get better and better.
+However, in a classic interpreting setting the quality is already very good (see the following paper by Claudio Fantinuoli for some tests) the quality is expected to keep on increasing in the years to come.

-How does it work: InterpretBank takes the transcription generated by an ASR engine of choice (for example Dragon Naturally Speaking) and use it as an input to find:
+How does it work: InterpretBank takes the transcription generated by an ASR engine of choice and applies its algorithms to prompt the user with:

-- numbers and unit of measurement: all numbers with related unit of measurement will be spotted and displayed.
+- numbers and thier context: all numbers with thier context will be spotted and highlighted.

-- name of places (English, only): the name of most places, such as cities and countries, will be spotted and displayed.
+- name of places: the name of places, such as cities and countries, will be spotted and displayed.

 The extracted information are shown in an ergonomic way.
-This allows interpreters to immediately spot the needed information, whenever necessary.
-InterpretBank acts like as a human boothmate, jotting down info for you.
+This allows interpreters to immediately spot the needed information, whenever necessary (just look at the promt when in need of help).
+InterpretBank acts like as a human boothmate, jotting down relevant info for you.
 As interpreting is a very complex task involving a lot of cognitive activities, we have designed the user interface to be distraction-free and clean.
 Nothing should distract you from your main activity - interpreting between the languages.

-Read the artcile written by Common Sense Advisory, a USA-based think tank for executives and managers.
+Read the article written by Common Sense Advisory, a USA-based think tank for executives and managers.